DR JESS RAYNER

 COGNITIVE BEHAVIOURAL THERAPY

+Although I tend to draw more from other approaches, I am trained in and do use CBT alongside these.
 This therapy approach emphasises that how we think about situations affects the way we feel and behave.
 CBT looks at identifying the connections between your thoughts, emotions, behaviours and physical sensations to uncover patterns that might be keeping your difficulties going.
 CBT focuses on supporting you to understand your experiences and teaches you skills and strategies to help change thinking and behaviour.